Speaking • Workshops • Operator-led AI

 Start Where the Money Is Leaking

-A practical framework for identifying where AI belongs first by looking at where the business is losing time, money, opportunity, or momentum.
+The Revenue Leak Framework, a practical method for identifying where AI belongs first by looking at where the business is losing time, money, opportunity, or momentum.

 • Why tools are not the starting point